MarlyKhoury/AutoGo/README.md

 <img src="./readme/title6.svg" id='run'/>

-> This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+>To get a local copy up and running follow these simple steps.

 ### Prerequisites